D-Robotics/hobot_vio/README.md

 Before experiencing, the following basic conditions need to be met:

-- The Horizon RDK has been burned with the Ubuntu 20.04 system image provided by Horizon.
+- The RDK has been burned with the Ubuntu 20.04.
-- The Horizon RDK has been installed.
+- The RDK has been installed.
 - Realsense is connected to the RDK X3 via USB 3.0 interface.

 The algorithm subscribes to the image and IMU data of the Realsense camera as input, calculates the camera's trajectory information, and publishes the camera’s motion trajectory through the topic mechanism of ROS2.
 The trajectory results can be viewed in the rviz2 software on a PC.